zuozhenggh/learning-library/data-management-library/database/oci-vm-database/orcl-dbcs-19c/scaling-up/scaling-up.md

 10. Leave the rest of the fileds with the default values, and click Enable Database Management.

 11. Database Status will change to Updating.
-Wait for Status to become Available.
+Wait for Status to become Available (refresh page).
 Click Metrics on the left side menu.
 Now you can see all performance metrics, because Database Management status is Full.

 ## Acknowledgements